GNP Capsaicin Side Effects

-Applies to capsaicin topical: topical cream, topical film, topical gel/jelly, topical liquid, topical lotion, topical ointment, topical pad, topical patch extended release, topical stick
+Applies to capsaicin topical: topical cream, topical film, topical gel/jelly, topical liquid, topical lotion, topical ointment, topical pad, topical patch extended release, topical solution, topical stick

 In addition to its needed effects, some unwanted effects may be caused by capsaicin topical (the active ingredient contained in GNP Capsaicin).
 In the event that any of these side effects do occur, they may require medical attention.